 72 Hour Maximum

 In the absence of other restrictions, such as permit zones, street sweeping, meters or posted time limits, you are allowed to park in one spot for up to 72 hours.
-Vehicles parked beyond the maximum limit can be issued a warning first, cited and towed, even if they have a permit to park in that area.
+Vehicles parked beyond the maximum limit may be issued a warning and be cited and/or towed, even if they have a permit to park in that area.

 You can help neighbors and visitors avoid citations and being towed.
 Feel free to print and share this flyer: Remember to move your vehicle every 72 hours (PDF)